revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

   </details>

 ---
-21. What is the difference b/w 'and' and 'or' operator?
+21. What is the difference between 'and' and 'or' operators?
 ![Medium](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Project%203%20(2).jpg)
 <details><summary> <b>Show Answer</b> </summary>

-- Both "and" and "or" are the logical operators which requires two operands and both return True and False after evaluation.
-The "and" operator returns True when both the operands are True otherwise False, whereas "or" operator returns True if either operand is True and return False when both operands are False.
+Both "and" and "or" are logical operators which requires two operands and both returns True and False values after evaluation.
+The "and" operator returns True when both the operands are True, else returns False, whereas "or" operator returns True if either operand is True and returns False when both operands are False.
   </details>

 ---
-22. Predict the output for the below code:
+22. Predict the output for the following code.
 ![Complex](https://github.com/krishnagopika/githubpages/blob/main/hard.jpg)
 ```python3
 a = 9